-- 3.01 The Consulting firm will conduct the following; not be limited to: - (a) Conduct meeting with representatives of the Client (BBS) to detail the objectives of the assignment and in particular learner needs.
-After meeting with Client, prepare Inception Report that presents the findings from background research and start-up meeting. - (b) Assess the training needs of trainers, clients and staff of BBS to assist with the formulation an overall training programme. - (c) Design a draft programme specification for each of the modules relating to audit and implementation of requirements of ISO/IEC 17025:2017.
+- 3.01.
+The Consulting firm will conduct the following; not be limited to: - (a) Conduct a virtual meeting with representatives of the Client (BBS) to detail the objectives of the assignment and in particular learner needs.
+After meeting with Client, prepare Inception Report that presents the findings from background research and start-up meeting. - (b) Assess the training needs of trainers, clients and staff of BBS to assist with the formulation an overall training programme. - (c) Develop a draft programme specification for each of the modules relating to audit and implementation.
 Each module should outline the learning objectives; the learning outcomes; and teaching and learning strategies.
-Modules should include but not limited to: - (i) Managing ISO/IEC 17025. - (ii) Internal auditing. - (iii) Procedural writing for a QMS. - (iv) Method validations. - (v) Control measures. - (vi) Proficiency testing/statistical analysis and quality control. - (vii) Root cause analysis. - (d) Prepare final programme specifications. - (e) Deliver modules and materials (soft copy) to trainers, stakeholders and staff of BBS virtually on audit and implementation of ISO/IEC 17025:2017 based quality management systems. - (f) Prepare learner feedback report and analysis from training activities. - (g) Prepare final report on audit and implementation of ISO/IEC 17025:2017 based quality management systems with relevant recommendations to BBS.
+Modules will include but not limited to: - (i) How to apply QMS audit principles and practices to ISO 9001:2015. - (ii) The processes involved with managing audit programmes. - (iii) How to initiate and prepare for an audit. - (iv) Focus on Occupational Health and Safety (OHS) risks that are typically associated with metrology and standards certification. - (v) How to conduct on-site audit activities, reporting on audit findings and conducting post-audit services.